a0s/aws-architecture-design/README.md

 Use EKS as a managed control plane - no need to manage etcd/master nodes, updates and patches are handled by AWS.

 - **Deployment approach**: Deploy everything through Kubernetes-native resources (Deployment/StatefulSet), isolate applications and users in their own namespaces.
 Use separate namespaces for different applications
-- **Ingress**: Ingress is deprecated - use Gateway API alternatives instead
+- **Ingress**: Ingress is supported; Gateway API is preferred for new designs when the ecosystem is ready
 - **Traffic ingress**: ALB as the entry point into the cluster.
 We create it manually using IaC as opposed to the approach with AWS Load Balancer Controller and automatic LB creation.
 ACM certificates for HTTPS termination.
 Use TargetGroup (IP target mode) and TargetGroupBinding to connect to services inside the cluster
 - **Internal traffic routing**: Traffic can go directly to application services, or use Traefik as a convenient layer for managing traffic within the cluster (IngressRoute, Middleware)
 - **Configuration and secrets**: ConfigMap + Secrets (External Secrets Operator with AWS Secrets Manager/SSM)